jscheffner/hapi-auth-any/README.md

 #### 2. Import

-Import the plugin and the the plugins you need to create the strategies you want to combine (in this example only `@hapi/basic`).
+Import `hapi-auth-any` and the plugins you need for the authentication strategies that you want to combine (in this example only `@hapi/basic`).

 ```js
 const authAny = require('hapi-auth-any');